-Trump Responded To The Thousand Oaks Borderline Shooting, Calling It "Terrible"
+President Trump Responded To The Mass Shooting At Borderline Bar In Thousand Oaks

 Another tragic instance of gun violence shook the country on Wednesday night, this time hitting a California bar.
 The commander-in-chief weighed in early the next morning: President Donald Trump responded to the Thousand Oaks Borderline shooting with a tweet that called it "terrible."